CodeReadingClubs/Resources/README.md

 This repo contains exercises to use, as well as a Starting Package for the first three clubs, including:

 * Code to use
-* A meeting agenga to use
+* A meeting agenda to use
 * Exercises to use
 * A meeting to run a retrospective after the clubs